enhancv/developer/README.md

 Full-time | Product team: 5-10 people | Sofia, Bulgaria

 ### [Enhancv](https://enhancv.com)
-We're a company that is building browser-based resume editing software – widely regarded as the best one out there – with the mission to help talented people believe in themselves, and the ambition to become the world’s resume standard.
-More about us and our values at our site:  https://enhancv.com/about.html (Open Sourced [here at github](https://github.com/enhancv/homepage))
+Enhancv is a web platform that helps people create a resume to be proud of.
+It’s modern and people remember it.
+We have helped thousands of clients stand out even in companies such as Spotify, Tesla, Google, and have the ambition to become the world’s resume standard.

 ### Team
-A handpicked team working in Sofia and Dublin, we've established a good process for building and improving our product, while adopting new technologies and approaches.
-We also have regular [Power Weeks](https://blog.enhancv.com/?s=power+week) bringing all of us together to work and play.
+A handpicked team working in Sofia and Dublin, we’ve established a lean, yet robust process for building and improving our product, while experimenting with new technologies and approaches.
+Meet our team here: https://enhancv.com/about.html

 ### Technology
-We do this with `nodejs`, `webpack`, `es6`, `react`, `redux` and `python`, on `heroku` and `AWS`.
+We work with `node.js`, `webpack`, `es6`, `react`, `redux` and `python`, on `heroku` and `AWS`.
 We use [github flow](https://guides.github.com/introduction/flow/) for our developing process with mutual code reviews and a good amount of integration & unit tests.
 We also have some of our code open sourced at https://github.com/enhancv, as we believe that coding in the open produces code that is well documented, tested, refined, and lasting.
 For an in-depth technologies overview, see [TECHNOLOGIES.md](TECHNOLOGIES.md).

 ### What we need